Current Status - Ohio

-As of March 2026, Ohio’s women’s rights landscape is defined by a mix of voter-approved protections and ongoing legislative challenges.
-In 2023, voters amended the state constitution to protect reproductive decision-making, including abortion and contraception.
-But since then, lawmakers have continued introducing bills aimed at testing how those protections apply in practice.
+As of April 2026, Ohio’s women’s rights landscape continues to reflect a mix of voter-approved protections and ongoing legal and legislative conflict.
+In 2023, voters amended the state constitution to protect reproductive decision-making, and recent court rulings have begun to affirm those protections, including decisions blocking the enforcement of certain abortion-related restrictions.

 Top 5 Things to Know